-Nursing Care and Procedures
+Nursing care and procedures

 These include simple medical tasks such as nasogastric tube feeding, PEG feeding, tracheostomy suctioning and simple wound dressings.
 Other care tasks include assistance with medication excluding packing of medications, controlled drugs, and all types of injections.

-Medical Administration and Monitoring
+Medical administration and monitoring

 To ensure each individual’s optimum safety during recovery, monitoring their vital signs including axillary temperature, blood pressure, pulse, and respirations is an important aspect of ICS.
 During this stage, the end goal is to continue with recovery until long-term care preparations have been arranged.
 Medical administration is also another key service provided, where medical professionals such as health care managers and and hospital administrators create, plan, and coordinate a personalised care plan to supplement the individual’s recovery.

-Escort for Medical Appointments
+Escort for medical appointments

 Certain individuals discharged from acute and community hospitals may experience difficulty with transferring from one place to another and require assistance for outpatient medical appointments.
 For individuals under the ICS, escorts for medical appointments are available but this does not include transportation.

-Eligibility for Interim Caregiver Services
+Eligibility for Interim Caregiver Service

 You will be eligible for ICS if: